CodeFactoryLLC/Public-Projects/Contributing.md

 This project and everyone participating in it is governed by the CodeFactory [Code of Conduct](https://github.com/CodeFactoryLLC/Public-Projects/blob/master/Code_Of_Conduct.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to support@codefactory.software.

 ***
-I don't want to read this whole thing I just have a question!!!
+#### I don't want to read this whole thing I just have a question!!!

 Note: Please don't file an issue to ask a question.
-You'll get faster results by using the resources below.
+You'll get faster results by submitting your questions on our [Support Page](https://www.codefactory.software/support).

-We have an official message board with a detailed FAQ where the CodeFactory community chimes in with helpful advice and/or questions.
-(LINK?StackOverflow or ??)
 ***

 # What should I know before I get started?